UniversitaDellaCalabria/Django-MDQ/README.md

 A lightweight SAML2 MDQ server that implements [draft-young-md-query implementation](https://tools.ietf.org/html/draft-young-md-query-12):

 1) Runs on top of the metadata downloaded and validated by pyFF (batch pipeline)
-2) Is much more performant than a pyFFd MDQ service
-3) Have signing features (on top of xmlsec)
+2) Have signing features (on top of xmlsec)
-4) Have ValidUntil definitions feature
+3) Have ValidUntil definitions feature
-5) Supports the following Entities Identifiers: urlencoded, {sha1} and {base64}
+4) Supports the following Entities Identifiers: urlencoded, {sha1} and {base64}

 Remember that pyFF is needed for metadata downloading, it can run as daemon or as a scheduled process (batch)